Intera/redmine_time_logging_app/readme.md

 * "app/controllers/time_logging_app_controller.rb" is the backend interface
 * the javascript code is under "src/js" and written as coffeescript
 * the main javascript entry point is "js/main.coffee"
-* src/js/lib/* are externally maintained javascript files
+* src/js/lib/* contains any javascript files that are maintained elsewhere
 * "src/js/config.coffee" is a configuration file and contains some additional settings that can not be set via the plugin configuration page

 ## how to recompile the javascript application
 * execute "./exe/compile". should that not work, try "node exe/compile"
 * changes will only become active after a redmine restart, because redmine installs new plugin assets only when it starts
-* css and javascript files are compiled into the redmine plugin assets directory.
+* css and javascript files are compiled into the redmine plugin assets directory

 ## possible enhancements
+* timer
+  * remember elapsed seconds. currently only full minutes are logged
+  * continue logging in the background even when the app page is not open
 * remove the focus style on buttons on touch devices (trying to fix it by overwriting .ui-state-focus css did not work)